Recent Faculty Scholarship

 Professor of Law and Women’s, Gender and Sexuality Studies

-“From Contamination to Congratulation: The Discursive and Legal Careers of the Homosexual in the U.S. and Cuba,” in Enticements: Queer Legal Studies, eds.
-J. Fischel and B. Cossman (NYU Press, forthcoming).
+“From Contamination to Congratulation: The Discursive and Legal Careers of the Homosexual in the U.S. and Cuba.”
+In Enticements: Queer Legal Studies, eds.
+J. Fischel and B. Cossman (New York University Press, 2024).

 HAYAT BEARAT